 1. Attic and Roof Insulation

 The sun’s harsh rays fall directly on the roof during summer, raising its temperature to astronomical levels.
-The hot roof radiates heat which travels to the attic.
+The hot roof radiates heat, which travels to the attic.
 If you are using your attic as a living space or storage room for heat-sensitive equipment, this can create a massive problem.

 Here attic and roof insulation come to your rescue.
 According to the EPA, homeowners can save 15% on heating and cooling costs by effectively insulating attics, floors over crawlspaces, and accessible basement rim joists.